ysgurjar/pp2-flip-card-game/README.md

 # Future Work

 - Instead of an alert, implement dialog or modal for better user experience
-- Implement features related to pending user stories which is 8,10,11 which correspond to opportunities F,G and D as described under [Feasibility matrix](docs/feasibility-matrix.png)
+- Implement features related to pending user stories which is 8,10,11 which correspond to opportunities F,G and D as described under [Feasibility matrix](docs/feasibility-matrix.png).
+As mentioned earlier they are about the user's ability to share results on social media link, see what else is coming soon and provide feedback in case of any bugs found.
+The feasibility matrix indicates that they were too broad to include in first sprint, but they are critical as a site owner to improve the online presence and must be included in next sprint.

 # References